OhHiMerq/mind-map/content/readme.md

 ---
 There's a lot of things to learn!

-Confusion is learning's first step.
+Entertain confusion to learn.
 It should inspire not discourage.

 A lot more to include in this site.